 Valuables and Personal Documents

 Your passport, driver’s license, and other crucial documents need to stay with you, especially if you’re driving or flying independently from your movers.
 Similarly, you might want to keep valuables like your personal electronic documents and family heirlooms in your own care.
-Although your movers are insured, these items often have a lot of sentimental value and can’t easily be replaced.
+Although your movers are insured, these items often have a lot of sentimental value.

 Pets and Plants